Frank Baumann (footballer): Managerial career

 In May 2009, Baumann became Werder Bremen's assistant general manager, joining another former player, Klaus Allofs, in his staff.
 At the end of the 2014–15 season, he left his position as "director of first-team football and scouting" after 2 1/2 years.
 Following his career as a professional footballer, Baumann switched to SV Werder Bremen's management at the beginning of 2010 after taking a six-month "break".
 At the end of 2011 he also became head of the Scout (sport) department.
 In November 2012 he was promoted to director of professional football and scouting.
 In this position, created especially for him, he worked directly for the managing director of professional football Thomas Eichin.
 After the 2014–15 season, he resigned from the position.

 On 19 May 2016, Baumann was announced as the new sporting director of Werder Bremen, replacing Thomas Eichin, who was removed from the club immediately due to differing views on future sporting development.
-On 27 May 2016, Baumann was announced as Sporting director by the club at a press conference.
+On 27 May 2016, Baumann was announced as sporting director by the club at a press conference.
 The contract ran until 30 June 2019.
 In September 2018, his contract was extended for three years to 30 June 2021.

+Baumann became the sporting director of 2.
+Bundesliga club Schalke 04 on 1 June 2025.